Pocket Litter Manifesting

 What do the things you carry say about who you are and what your life is like?

 Studying the art of “pocket litter” can be a fun way to amp up your manifesting game!
-When we purposely surround ourselves with the items that support our new identity (who we are becoming rather than who we are), we engage a powerful way to enhance vibrational alignment.
+When we purposely surround ourselves with the items that support our new identity (who we are becoming rather than who we are), we engage a powerful enhancement of vibrational alignment.

 (This post is follow up from today’s newsletter on 10 spy practices that can make you a better manifester.)